markasoftware/i405-tunnel/docs/interstate-circuits.md

 ![Diagram of an Interstate Circuit](interstate-circuit.png)

 An Interstate Circuit consists of (at least) three network hops:
-1. An I405 fully padded connection between your home internet and the "guard" server (green in the diagram)
+1. An I405 constant-traffic connection between your home internet and the "guard" server (green in the diagram)
-2. A connection between the "guard" server and the "exit" server.
+2. A connection between the "guard" server and the "exit" server (purple in the diagram).
 You must have prior knowledge that this connection cannot be monitored by your adversaries.
 Eg, if you're trying to hide from Western governments, you might choose this hop to be between two servers in Russia (as pictured in the diagram); conversely, if you're trying to hide from the Russian government, you should make this hop between two servers in the Western world.

    This step is the "catch" in how Interstate Circuits are resistant to global passive adversaries:
    An Interstate Circuit isn't safe against a truly global passive adversary that monitors *all*